nickjj/notes/README.md

 ### Your notes are organized by auto-dated files

-Let's say It's December 25th, 2019.
+Let's say it's December 25th, 2019.
 If you were to run `notes hello world` it would create a `2019-12-25.txt` file in your `NOTES_DIRECTORY` (this is something you can configure).
 It would then append `hello world` to the end of the file.